Understanding First Semester Dynamics

 Bond: Every now and then, your student's motivation and self-esteem need a boost.
 Support your student emotionally, physically and mentally by thoughtfully choosing your words and actions.

 Encourage: A range of campus resources are available to assist your student in the areas of academic, social and wellness concerns.
-If you feel your student needs guidance in resolving issues of transitioning to college life—including behaviors associated with alcohol/drug use, eating disorders, depression, anxiety and other mental health conditions—encourage him/her to contact the Counseling Center.
+If you feel your student needs guidance in resolving issues of transitioning to college life—including behaviors associated with alcohol or drug use, eating disorders, depression, anxiety and other mental health conditions—encourage him or her to contact the Counseling Center.